A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Discussion Future Research Directions

 \subsection{Joint Scheduling and SF Assignment}

-SF is a parameter that allows the EDs to adapt their TP, transmission range regarding the used frequency, and BW.
-The SFs may be assigned randomly, just like the legacy LoRaWAN or based on the distance of the EDs from the GW, such as the EDs nearest to the GWs using the lowest SF to transmit their data.
-In contrast, the faraway one uses the most giant SF that is SF 12 (Figure \ref{fig:SFassignement}).
-Other methods assign a single SF to a set of EDs based on their communication link quality or requirement regarding the collected data type.
-All these methods showed encouraging results to solve the issue of LoRa signals interference and enhance the network scalability.
-Although, the limited SF combination restricts the enhancement of LoRaWAN capacity to efficiently connect a high number of EDs in the massive IoT deployment.
-Therefore, the SF assignment may join the transmission scheduling in a cross-layer protocol that involves the link between the LoRa physical layer characteristics and LoRaWAN MAC layer capabilities.
+The SF parameter allows EDs to adapt their TP, TX range regarding the used frequency, and BW.
+The SFs may be assigned randomly, like the legacy LoRaWAN or could be based on the distance of the EDs from the GW, such as the EDs nearest to the GWs using the lowest SF to transmit their data.
+In contrast, the faraway ED use the highest SF value 12 (Fig.~\ref{fig:SFassignement}).
+Other methods assign a single SF to a set of EDs based on their communication link quality or requirements regarding the collected data type.
+All these methods showed encouraging results in reducing LoRa signals interference and enhancing the network scalability.
+However, the limited SF combination restricts the enhancement of the LoRaWAN capacity to efficiently connect a high number of EDs in massive IoT deployment.
+Therefore, the SF assignment may join the TX scheduling in a cross-layer protocol that involves linking the LoRa PHY layer characteristics and LoRaWAN MAC layer capabilities.